 Log in to your system with sudo privilege account using shell access, to which you need to install Redis.
 Update the apt-get packages index files and also update existing packages to the newest versions by using the following commands:

-ssh [email protected] sudo apt-get update sudo apt-get upgrade
+ssh ubuntu@remote sudo apt-get update sudo apt-get upgrade

 Installing Redis with apt-get

 With Ubuntu 18.04, the Redis packages are available under default apt repository.

 apt-get is the default package manager for Ubuntu.
 For the installation of Redis on an Ubuntu VPS.
 Run below command from the terminal to install Redis on your machine, after which you have to enable Redis to start on system boot.
 Also restart Redis service once.

 sudo apt-get install redis-server sudo systemctl enable redis-server.service